rholway/MLB-stat-modeling/Capstone-I.md

 # Regularization

 Regularization is adding information to the model to prevent overfitting, reduce co-linearity, and adjust the bias/variance trade-off.
-I experimented with L1 Regularization (LASSO) and L2 Regularization (Ridge)
+I experimented with L1 Regularization (LASSO) and L2 Regularization (Ridge).

 ## LASSO Regression